fedimint/fedimint/README.md

 nix develop
 ```

-and use this command tostart a local regtest network with 4 guardians, a bitcoin node, and a lightning gateway.
+and use this command to start a local regtest network with 4 guardians, a bitcoin node, and a lightning gateway.

 ```bash
 just mprocs